ncatlab/nlab-content/pages/18162.md

 Item (1) implies that
 $A \to X \;\;\;\,&solb;\,\;\;\; \Lambda_\infty\to \{o\}$ implies $A \to X \;\;\;\,&solb;\,\;\;\; [0,1]\to \{o\}$ (and  $A \to X \;\;\;\,&solb;\,\;\;\; [0,1]\vee_{\{0,1\}} \{e_F\leftrightarrow 0, 1\leftrightarrow e_G\}\to \{o\}$).

-This reminds the Tietze extension theorem but is different: [it is not true that any closed inclusion in a normal space lifts wrt to $\Lambda_2 \to \Lambda_1$](https://mathoverflow.net/questions/394187/extending-disjoint-open-subsets-of-a-normal-hausdorff-space/394193), although it is true for closed inclusions into a heriditarily normal space.
+This reminds one of the [[Tietze extension theorem]] but is different: [it is not true that any closed inclusion in a normal space lifts wrt to $\Lambda_2 \to \Lambda_1$](https://mathoverflow.net/questions/394187/extending-disjoint-open-subsets-of-a-normal-hausdorff-space/394193), although it is true for closed inclusions into a heriditarily normal space.